Two-Step Quantum Search Algorithm for Solving Traveling Salesman Problems: Simulation result

-Figure~\ref{fig:two-step_result} shows the results of the TSP for $n=3$ and $4$ using our two-step quantum search.
-For the purpose of circuit operation verification, the time-dependent success probabilities are plotted based on numerical calculations performed in the Julia language for matrix computations (solid lines in the inset) and values simulated by the circuit (red dots in the inset).
-For both $3$ and $4$ cities, the numerical results from the matrix computations and the circuit are almost identical, thus confirming the correct operation of the proposed circuit.
+Fig.~\ref{fig:two-step_result} illustrates the results of the TSP for $n=3$ and $n=4$ using our TSQS.
+To verify the circuit operation, we plot the time-dependent success probabilities based on numerical calculations performed in the Julia programming language for matrix computations (solid lines in the inset) and values simulated by the circuit (red dots in the inset).
+The time-dependent success probability includes both minimum and maximum cost states.
+For both $n=3$ and $n=4$ cities, the numerical results from the matrix computations and the circuit simulations are nearly identical, confirming the proposed circuit's correct operation.

-However, in the case of circuit simulations, negligibly small probabilities for non-constrained solutions such as $101110$ and $011101$ for $n=3$ and $11101000$, $10110011$, $10111111$, ... for $n=4$ emerge in both Figs~\ref{fig:two-step_result} (a) and (b).
-This is due to small errors in the Grover search in the first step.
-While the Grover search almost certainly amplifies feasible solutions, non-feasible solutions might be observed due to noise.
-Therefore, in the second step of the quatum search, non-feasible solutions are mixed in the Grover diffusion operator with negligibly small weights.
-The proportion of non-feasible solutions it definitely small compared to the success probability of feasible solutions, so the circuit operation works well in the absence of the significant loss of the success probability over time, as shown in the inset of Figs.~\ref{fig:two-step_result}(a) and (b).
+However, in the case of circuit simulations, we observe negligibly small probabilities for non-constrained solutions such as $101110$ and $011101$ for $n=3$, and $11101000$, $10110011$, $10111111$, etc., for $n=4$, as shown in Figs.~\ref{fig:two-step_result} (a) and (b).
+These occurrences are due to minor errors in the first step of the Grover search.
+While the Grover search certainly amplifies feasible solutions, non-feasible solutions may also be observed due to noise.
+Consequently, in the second step of the quantum search, non-feasible solutions are incorporated into the Grover diffusion operator with negligibly small weights.
+The proportion of non-feasible solutions is significantly smaller compared to the success probability of feasible solutions, ensuring that the circuit operates effectively without a substantial loss of success probability over time, as shown in the insets of Figs.~\ref{fig:two-step_result}(a) and (b).

-Table~\ref{tab:circuit_evalulation} is a circuit evaluation for the two-step quantum search.
-The superposition state of feasible solutions can be prepared with the optimal time $Q_1 = 2$, and $Q_2$ is $1,2$ in the TSPs for $n = 3,4$, respectively, which is faster than $\mathcal{O}(n!)$.
-The time complexity for solving TSP is also expected to be faster since the maximum and minimum tour costs can be discovered simultaneously with a time complexity of $\mathcal{O}(\sqrt{n!})$ when the tour costs follow a Gaussian distribution~\cite{bang2012quantum}.

-Table~\ref{tab:circuit_evalulation} also evaluates the depth of quantum search operators $G_1$ and $G_2$ for the single iteration, and the overall depth of the two-step quantum search circuit (total).
-It is found that as the number of cities $n$ increases, the depth increases drastically, which will be a further issue to be addressed in the future issue.